ESCI 321 &322 Field Trip: Tales of Mud Volcanoes, Evaporite Deposits and Lava Tubes.

-This blog describes the 5-day field trip the Fall 2017 ESCI 321 and 322 classes took to Southern California between October 6 and 10, 2017.
-The trip was led by professors Dr. Cin-Ty Lee and Dr. Rajdeep Dasgupta as reported by undergraduate students Kendra Baldwin, Kyle Bartsch, Simon Chan, Aitash Deepak, Jennifer Kroeger, Jason Mendez, Jared Nirenberg, Sarah Silberman, and Jackson Stiles.
+This blog describes the 5-day field trip for the Fall 2017 ESCI 321 and 322 classes to Southern California from October 6 and 10, 2017.
+The trip was led by professors Cin-Ty Lee and Rajdeep Dasgupta, and reported by undergraduate students Kendra Baldwin, Kyle Bartsch, Simon Chan, Aitash Deepak, Jennifer Kroeger, Jason Mendez, Jared Nirenberg, Sarah Silberman, and Jackson Stiles.
 The group was assisted by graduate students James Eguchi, Damanveer Grewal, Hehe Jiang, Sriparna Saha, Chenliang Wu, and Dr. Ming Tang.

 The Southern California region has a complex geologic past with subduction, rifting and strike-slip motion, occurring along the major plates underlying the North American Continent.
 Most of California’s Paleozoic geologic history is evident in regions of the Mojave Desert and Death Valley.
-The rocks here are primarily, are limestone with an abundance of fossils, that indicate the evolution of early marine life forms.
-The area saw multiple periods of sea level fluctuations that led to the deposition of carbonate reefs along the Death Valley region.
 The Paleozoic era saw deposition of limestones, sandstones, and shales that were later eroded, displaced or uplifted during the tectonic activity that followed in the Mesozoic and Cenozoic.
+The rocks are primarily limestone with an abundance of fossils that indicate the evolution of early marine life forms.
+The region saw multiple periods of sea level fluctuation that led to the deposition of carbonate reefs along what is today’s Death Valley.

-The Mesozoic was a period of high geologic activity.
-During the middle to late Jurassic period, the Farallon Plate began subducting under the North American Plate leading to the development of an extensive volcanic-arc system along the western coast of North America and the Rocky Mountains in the late Cretaceous.
-Subduction also led to the formation of the Southern California Batholith and other plutonic and extrusive volcanic regions in the Mojave Desert Region.
-An example of such Mesozoic plutonic rocks can be seen in the Joshua Tree National Park, where the relatively big exposed rocks depict uniformity in texture and sizes.
-The peak of volcanic activity, however, was during the late Cretaceous in the southern Sierra Nevada region.
-While the region was also covered by sedimentary deposits, the uplifting caused these deposits to be metamorphosed and intertwined with the volcanic deposits.
+The Mesozoic was a period of increased geologic activity.
+During the middle to late Jurassic period, the Farallon Plate began subducting beneath the North American Plate, leading to the development of an extensive volcanic-arc system along the western coast of North America, and uplift of the Rocky Mountains in the late Cretaceous.
+Subduction also led to formation of the Southern California Batholith and other plutonic and extrusive volcanic regions in the Mojave Desert Region.
+An example of Mesozoic plutonic rocks can be seen in the Joshua Tree National Park, where the extensively exposed rocks exhibit uniformity in texture and grain size.
+The peak of volcanic activity occurred during the late Cretaceous in the southern Sierra Nevada region.
+The region was also covered by sedimentary deposits, with uplifting and metamorphism combined to create intertwined sedimentary and volcanic deposits.

 The first stop of our trip was at Tourmaline Beach in La Jolla, California.
 We looked at the Point Loma Formation, which consists of marine deposits of sandstone and siltstone, formed originally in the Sierra Nevada- Peninsular Ranges batholith during the late Cretaceous.
 These were eroded from the roof of the magmatic arc that rose quickly due to compression and magmatism.
 Rapid erosion and transport of the deposits can be implied from the poorly rounded igneous sand grains.
 The marine deposits of forearc sandstones are tilted; graded-bedding and small areas of soft-sediment deformation are visible here.